nano-o/streamlet/README.md

 The protocol evolves in consecutive epochs (1,2,3,...) during which nodes vote for blocks according to the rules below.
 A block consists of a hash of a previous block, an epoch number, and a payload (e.g. a set of transactions); a special, unique genesis block that has epoch number 0.
-A set of blocks can be seen as a directed graph such that `(b1,b2)` is an edge if and only if `b2` contains the hash of block `b1`, and a set of blocks forms a valid blockchain when every block is reachable from the genesis block.
+A set of blocks can be seen as a directed graph such that `(b1,b2)` is an edge if and only if `b2` contains the hash of block `b1`, and a set of blocks forms a blockchain when every block is reachable from the genesis block.
 Note that, with this definition, a blockchain may very well be a tree (i.e. it may contain forks).

-Each epoch has a unique, pre-determined leader (e.g. the leader of epoch i is node (i mod N)+1, where N is the number of nodes).
-In each epoch e, the nodes must follow the following rules:
+Each epoch e has a unique, pre-determined leader (e.g. node (e mod N)+1), and nodes must follow the following rules:
 - The leader proposes a new block (with epoch number e) that extends one of the longest notarized chains that the leader knows of (where notarized is defined below).
 - Every node votes for the leader's proposal as long as the proposal extends one of the longest notarized chains that the node knows of.
-- A block is notarized when it has gathered votes from a strict majority of the nodes in the same epoch, and a chain is notarized when all its blocks are.
+- A block is notarized when it has gathered votes from a strict majority of the nodes in the same epoch, and a chain is notarized when all its blocks (except the genesis block) are.
 - In any notarized chain including three adjacent blocks with consecutive epoch numbers, the prefix of the chain up to the second is final.

 TODO: describe an interesting execution.